-The subsidiary company Presidents will be eligible for 20% - 40% of the pool.
-The subsidiary company Presidents will recommend the distribution of the remainder of the company pool.
+The subsidiary concrete/aggregates company Presidents will each be eligible for 20% - 40% of the pool funded from their respective subsidiary company.
+The subsidiary concrete/aggregates company Presidents will recommend the distribution of the remainder of their subsidiary company pool.
 The participants in the plan and their percentage of the pool will require approval of the Eagle Materials Concrete and Aggregate EVP and Eagle Materials CEO at the beginning of the fiscal year for which the bonus is being earned.

-The subsidiary company President's bonus opportunity will be 50% specific, objective goals and 50% discretionary as determined by Eagle Materials Concrete and Aggregate EVP taking into consideration overall job performance and compliance with Eagle Materials Policies and Code of Ethics.
+The subsidiary concrete/aggregates company President's bonus opportunity will be 50% specific, objective goals and 50% discretionary as determined by Eagle Materials Concrete and Aggregate EVP taking into consideration overall job performance and compliance with Eagle Materials Policies and Code of Ethics.
 All participants in the plan must have the ability to significantly affect the performance of the subsidiary company by achieving measurable, quantifiable, objectives.
 The subsidiary company Presidents will determine the objective and discretionary balance of bonus opportunities for the participants in their companies subject to approval by Eagle Materials Concrete and Aggregate EVP and Eagle Materials CEO.